DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/legend.md

 # Legend Plugin Reference

-The Legend plugin allows to visualize legend.
+The Legend plugin visualizes the legend.

 ## Importing